 (c) Installer training.

 (A) The training course for installers must include at least 8 hours of lectures, demonstrations, hands-on training, course review, and exam.
-The department encourages use of audiovisual materials to complement lectures where appropriate.
+DEQ encourages use of audiovisual materials to complement lectures where appropriate.

 (B) Installer training must at a minimum adequately address the following topics: